xpqz/dyalog-docs/programming-reference-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/apl-line-editor.md

 ## Listing Defined Operation

 The `∇` symbol followed by the name of a defined operation and then by a closing `∇`, causes the display of the named operation.
-Omitting the function name causes the suspended operation (i.e. the one at the top of the state indicator) to be displayed and opened for editing.
+Omitting the function name causes the suspended operation (that is, the one at the top of the state indicator) to be displayed and opened for editing.

 <h4 class="example">Example</h4>
 ```apl